kang8mao/siqin.kang/README.md

 ## Kang Siqin's Home

+PhD Student,
-PhD Student Politics and Public Administration Department, University of Hong Kong
+Politics and Public Administration Department University of Hong Kong

 My research interests lie at the intersection of political economy of international migration and authoritarian politics, with a special focus on China.